mostlyserious/craft-promptly/README.md

 Revolutionize content creation in Craft by leveraging the power of AI, giving superpowers to your content creators to help them brainstorm and edit content with an AI assistant directly within Craft CMS.

-> ‼️ For this initial release Promptly works only as a plugin for [Redactor](https://plugins.craftcms.com/redactor) in Craft CMS, but expanding Promptly to other field types is a top priority.

 Looking to utilize Promptly on your project?
 Read our [blog post](https://www.mostlyserious.io/news-updates/promptly-bringing-chatgpt-to-craft-cms) on using Promptly.

 ## Features